 Driving Under the Influence (DUI) in the State of Georgia is a serious crime.
 First-time offenders often find themselves in a world of trouble leading to several legal repercussions.
-If you’ve been charged with your first dui, it’s important that you contact an experience DUI defense attorney for legal advice.
+If you’ve been charged with your first DUI, it’s important that you contact an experienced DUI defense attorney for legal advice.

 Georgia DUI Laws

-1. In Georgia, a person shall not drive or be in physical control of any moving vehicles while under the influence of any of the following to the extent that it makes them less safe to drive:a.
+- In Georgia, a person shall not drive or be in physical control of any moving vehicles while under the influence of any of the following to the extent that it makes them less safe to drive: a.
 Under the influence of alcohol (DUI alcohol);b.
 Under the influence of any drug (DUI drugs including prescription drugs);c.
 Under the influence of any glue, aerosol, or other toxic vapor; ORd.
-Under the combined influence of any two or more of these substance;
+Under the combined influence of any two or more of these substances;

 The Immediate Consequences Of A DUI Arrest